De Trafford Merlot 1999

 This wine was lightly fined with fresh egg whites before bottling unfiltered by hand on the property.

 Dark red colour.
-Intense dark cherry and plum nose with exotic cinnamon spiciness.
-A big chunky merlot with a rich, mouthfilling palate.
+Intense dark cherry and plum nose with a little chocolate, nuts and spices.
+A big, intensely flavoured merlot with a rich, mouthfilling palate.